 Rules can be very different for Fitness competitions depending on where you live and where you compete but in general, Fitness or PT competitions are designed for a small group of physically fit and mentally tough cadets to compete in various outdoor activities preferably in a very primitive, challenging location.

-While the vast majority of fitness teams are formed within Army JROTC programs, some of these teams are also found within Marine Corps, Navy and even a few Air Force programs.
-Most schools who have fitness programs involve males and females, but in general there are more males that participate than females.
+Most schools who have fitness programs in some incarnation involve males and females, but in general there are more males that participate than females.
 Most have a male team and almost as many have a mixed team.
-Some bigger schools also offer a separate female team, or any combination depending on the number of cadets within to participate (NOTE: The Fitness Championships currently do not OFFER an only Female Division because we do not foresee the demand.
+Some bigger schools also offer a separate female team, or any combination depending on the number of cadets within to participate (NOTE: The Fitness Championships currently OFFER a Female Division begun in 2020, along with Male and Mixed Divisions.
+All teams are 12 cadets with 9 competing in any one event.
 As the competitive sport of the Fitness Challenge gains more and more interest, the other three services will likely gain more talent and traction!
 Regardless, competing in a true JROTC-only Fitness Championship is a great way for JROTC cadets to stay mentally and physically in shape.
 Mostly, it is the most mega-hooah activity in all of JROTC!

 Site updated CONSTANTLY by Justin Gates - Sports Network International